-Notice how the maze of canals are connected from your perspective and breathe in the fresh air that only a hike to Cerro Tortuguero can give.
+Notice how the maze of canals is connected from your perspective and breathe in the fresh air that only a hike to Cerro Tortuguero can give.

 6. Go Ziplining in Tortuguero

-Part of your Tortuguero things to do is to try the only zipline available in the area.
+One of the coolest things to do in Tortuguero is to try the only zipline available in the area.
 It is run by Aerial Trails Tortuguero and is considered cheaper than all the other ziplines scattered around Costa Rica.

 Ride the zipline that takes you up and above the Tortuguero National Park.
 See a different perspective of the rainforest, cruising through the canopy and going past the rich wildlife at the park.

 Before you partake in this activity, an experienced tour guide will brief you about your safety and security.
-All important gears are provided by the tour operator – all you have to do is show up pumped and ready for action!
+The tour operator provides all-important gears – all you have to do is show up pumped and ready for action!

 If this lineup does not excite you, I honestly do not know what else will!